 Both a mattress topper and a mattress pad can add durability to your bed by improving its comfort.
 A mattress pad is best if you’re searching for a softer layer to add to a firm bed or are on a tighter budget.
 A topper, on the other hand, is more beneficial when you want to make your mattress thicker, firmer or softer, and or more durable.

 A mattress topper is thicker and supplies more support, making it perfect for older, lumpier beds that need more TLC.
-When choosing between a mattress pad or topper, it’ll depend on a wide variety of factors including the age of your mattress, your comfort preferences, and how much you want to spend on one.
-Thank you for visiting the Slumber Yard, and feel free to check out our individual mattress topper reviews for a head start in your search!
+When choosing between a mattress pad or topper, it’ll depend on a wide variety of factors, including the age of your mattress, your comfort preferences, and how much you want to spend on one.

 A mattress topper tends to be thicker than a mattress pad.
 While a pad provides a layer of comfort, a mattress topper can provide more support, especially if you have an older bed but are not ready to replace it yet.